-A. Course Bidding is a benefit reserved for BBA Seniors using a process for point allocation (similar to interview bidding).
-Seniors participate in a pre-registration course bidding process in which they allocate points to prioritize Ross electives for their schedules.
+Course Bidding is a benefit reserved for BBA Seniors using a process for point allocation (similar to interview bidding).
+Seniors/Rising Seniors participate in a pre-registration Course Bidding process in which they allocate points to prioritize business courses for their schedules.
 Academic advising will email you a Senior Course Bidding Presentation screencast on Monday, March 23

 Q. When is Course Bidding?

-A. Course Bidding for Ross Electives will take place from November 13 at 10 a.m. - November 18 at 10 a.m.
+A. Course Bidding will take place from 10 a.m.
+EDT on Tuesday, March 24 - 10 a.m.
 EDT on Tuesday, March 31.
 Do NOT wait until the last minute!
-Place your bids well before the 10 a.m. deadline on November 18 to ensure that you are able to access the system and enter your bids successfully.
+Place your bids well before the 10 a.m. deadline on Tuesday, March 31 to ensure that you are able to access the system and enter your bid successfully.
 Bids cannot be processed after the system has closed.
 Results should be posted by Friday, April 3.

 Q. Do I have to participate in Course Bidding?

 A. No, but you may miss the opportunity to enroll in a class if you do not participate, since some classes will fill through Course Bidding.
 If you have floating core courses remaining for the Fall term, the Ross Registrar's Office will automatically bid 1 point on each open section of the course(s) you need.
 You can add more points to the section(s) that work better in your schedule, but you will not be able to remove the 1 point assigned to any section(s) of your floating core course(s).

 Q. Do I need to bid for STRATEGY 390?